Pangasinan: Early history

-Spanish colonization
+Spanish colonial era

 On April 27, 1565, the Spanish conquistador Miguel López de Legazpi arrived in the Philippine islands with about 500 soldiers and established a Spanish settlement.
-On May 24, 1570, the Spanish forces defeated Rajah Sulayman and other rulers of Manila and later declared Manila as the new capital of the Spanish East Indies.
-After securing Manila the Spanish forces continued to conquer the rest of the island of Luzon including Pangasinan.
+On May 24, 1570, the Spanish forces defeated Rajah Sulayman and other rulers of Manila and later declared Manila the capital of the Spanish East Indies.
+After securing Manila, the Spanish forces conquered the rest of the island of Luzon, including Pangasinan.

 Provincia de Pangasinán

-In 1571, the Spanish conquest of Pangasinan began with an expedition by the Spanish conquistador Martín de Goiti who came from the Spanish settlement in Manila through Pampanga.
+In 1571, the Spanish conquest of Pangasinan began with an expedition by the Spanish conquistador Martín de Goiti, who came from the Spanish settlement in Manila through Pampanga.
 About a year later another Spanish conquistador, Juan de Salcedo, sailed to Lingayen Gulf and landed at the mouth of the Agno River.
 Limahong, a Chinese pirate, fled to Pangasinan after his fleet was driven away from Manila in 1574.
-Limahong failed to establish a colony in Pangasinan, as an army led by Juan de Salcedo chased him out of Pangasinan after a seven-month siege.
+Limahong failed to establish a colony in Pangasinan, as an army led by de Salcedo chased him out of Pangasinan after a seven-month siege.

-Pangasinan as a province dates back to an administrative and judicial district, with Lingayen as the capital, as early as 1580 but its territorial boundaries were first delineated in 1611.
-Lingayen has remained the capital of the province except for a brief period during the revolutionary Era when San Carlos served as temporary administrative headquarters and during the slightly longer Japanese Occupation when Dagupan was the capital.
+What is known today as the Province of Pangasinan dates back to an administrative and judicial district as early as 1580.
+Its capital was Lingayen, but its territorial boundaries were first delineated in 1611.
+Lingayen has remained the capital of the province except for a brief period during the revolutionary era when San Carlos City served as temporary administrative headquarters and during the slightly longer Japanese occupation, when Dagupan was the capital.

-The province of Pangasinan was formerly classified as an alcaldía mayor de término or first class civil province during the Spanish regime and has remained a first class-A province up to the present day.
-Its territorial jurisdiction once included most of the entire province of Zambales and portions of what are now Tarlac and La Union provinces.
+The province of Pangasinan was formerly classified as an alcaldía mayor de término or first-class civil province during the Spanish regime.
+Its territorial jurisdiction once included most of the province of Zambales and portions of what are now the Provinces of Tarlac and La Union.

+By the end of the 1700s, Pangasinan had 19,836 native families and 719 Spanish Filipino families.

 Rebellion against the Spanish rule

 Malong liberation

 Andres Malong, a native chief of the town of Binalatongan (now named San Carlos City), liberated the province from Spanish rule in December 1660.
 The people of Pangasinan proclaimed Andres Malong Ari na Pangasinan ("King of Pangasinan").
 Pangasinan armies attempted to liberate the neighboring provinces of Pampanga and Ilocos, but were repelled by a Spanish-led coalition of loyalist tribal warriors and mercenaries.
-In February 1661, the newly independent Kingdom of Pangasinan fell to the Spanish.
+In February 1661, the newly independent Kingdom of Pangasinan fell to the Captaincy General of the Philippines.

-Palaris liberation
+Palaris Liberation

 On November 3, 1762, the people of Pangasinan proclaimed independence from Spain after a rebellion led by Juan de la Cruz Palaris.
-The Pangasinan revolt was sparked by news that Manila had fallen to the British on October 6, 1762.
-The Traité de Paris ended the Seven Years' War between Britain, France and Spain on March 1, 1763.
-On January 16, 1765, Juan de la Cruz Palaris was captured and Pangasinan independence was lost again.
+The Pangasinan Revolt was sparked by news that Manila had fallen to the British on October 6, 1762.
+The Traité de Paris ended the Seven Years' War among Britain, France, and Spain on March 1, 1763.
+On January 16, 1765, Juan de la Cruz Palaris was captured and Pangasinan was again subjugated by the Spanish.